MikeDigitize/Getting_Started_With_TDD/README.md

 To make it easy to test, we can start by exposing **everything**.

-If everything is exposed we have access to check everything is behaving in the way we expect as we build and test.
+If everything is exposed we can check everything is behaving in the way we expect, as we build and test.
-We can do this in JavaScript through the use of an object.
+We can do this in JavaScript through use of an object.
-Ultimately we want to expose only the draw Euromillions functionality, as we identified when assessing the interface earlier, but for now this is fine.
-We'll refactor as we go along to improve the code and hide away implementation details.
+Ultimately we want to expose just the draw Euromillions functionality, as we identified earlier, but for now this is fine.
+We'll refactor as we go, improving the code and hiding away implementation details as we progress.

 ```javascript
 var lottery = {